ECP-CANDLE/Candle/docs_/source/shared_installation.rst

    ``initialize_parameters()`` and ``run()`` functions (whose content occassionally changes) to a new model that you’d like to run using CANDLE.
-The wrapper scripts still work for canonically CANDLE-compliant model scripts such as the already-written main ``.py`` files used to run the benchmarks.
+The wrapper scripts still work for canonically CANDLE-compliant (i.e., "candelized") model scripts such as the already-written main ``.py`` files used to run the benchmarks.
 Additional benefits of only minimally modifying a bare model script: